shoebot/shoebot/doc/source/intro.rst

   * Scriptographer
   * Design By Numbers

-Shoebot is a fork/rewrite of [Nodebox 1](https://www.nodebox.net/code/index.php/Home), which is itself based on [DrawBot](http://www.drawbot.com/); there are slightly different syntax approaches in each language, and Shoebot tries to support both.
+Shoebot is a fork/rewrite of `Nodebox 1
+<https://www.nodebox.net/code/index.php/Home>`_, which is itself based on
+`DrawBot <http://www.drawbot.com/>`_.
+There are slightly different syntax approaches in each language, and Shoebot tries to support both.